ABLE account

 An ABLE account, also known as a 529 ABLE or 529A account, is a state-run savings program for eligible people with disabilities in the United States.
 Rules governing ABLE accounts are codified in Internal Revenue Code section 529A, which was enacted by the Achieving a Better Life Experience (ABLE) Act in 2014.
-With limitations, funds in an ABLE account are exempt from the Supplemental Security Income (SSI) and Medicaid asset limit, and earnings are exempt from federal income tax.
+With limitations, funds in an ABLE account are exempt from many public benefit programs (including Supplemental Security Income (SSI), public housing/Section 8, food stamps/SNAP, and Medicaid) asset limits, and earnings are exempt from federal income tax.

 History

 Vice President Joe Biden and a child with disabilities at an event at the White House about the ABLE program in 2015.

 Stephen E. Beck, Jr., vice chairman of the National Down Syndrome Society and the Down Syndrome Association of Northern Virginia Board of Directors, proposed a plan to help his daughter, who has Down syndrome, save money.
 Beck's plan became the basis for the Achieving a Better Life Experience (ABLE) Act.

 The ABLE Act received broad support in Congress, with 85% of Congress signing on as cosponsors.
 On December 19, 2014, the ABLE Act was signed into law by President Obama.

 In June 2016, Ohio, Tennessee, and Nebraska were the first three states to launch ABLE programs.

 The Tax Cuts and Jobs Act of 2017 included language from the ABLE Financial Planning Act and the ABLE to Work Act.
 The ABLE Financial Planning Act allows rollovers from 529 plans to ABLE accounts.
 The ABLE to Work Act allows working beneficiaries who don't contribute to 401(k) or similar plans to make additional contributions to ABLE accounts.

-As of August 2018, 39 states and the District of Columbia run ABLE programs, some of which are open to individuals nationwide.
+By August 2018, 39 states and the District of Columbia ran ABLE programs, some of which were open to individuals nationwide.
+As of 2026, all states except North Dakota, South Dakota, and Wisconsin offer their own state-sponsored ABLE accounts.